Gumichan01/libtagspp/README.md

-libtags
+libtags++
 =======

-A cross-platform library for reading tags, designed for highly constrained environments.
+A cross-platform library for reading tags.

 Comparison to id3lib and taglib: